September 12, 2019

 Once we got down from the ridge, by intuition, we parked in the village of Nonza..

-It is massive, and for some unknown reason, it was almost all empty.
-There were less than 10 people in total, which is nothing considering that the beach is nearly a mile long (~1.3km).
-We scored a place in the south corner, which was shielded by neat rocks, providing appreciated shade.
+It was massive, and for some unknown reason, almost all empty.
+There were fewer than ten people in total, which is nothing considering that the beach is nearly a mile (~1.3km) long.
+We secured a spot in the south corner, which was shielded by neat rocks, providing much-appreciated shade.
 The water was clean, the entrance to the sea safe...
 Sweet!

 This provided another great, unexpected moment.
 From Scotland, I am used to the water being rather cold all year round.
 You can swim there, but after a moment, you have to go back to the shore and layer up.
 Here, however, one could just get in and float on the water's surface for ages.
 Watching all them views around while letting the waves swing you up and down, oh-my-goodness...
 So nice, that we stayed here until the late afternoon.